DataDog/dd-trace-dotnet/README.md

 ### CoreCLR submodule

 This project makes use of git submodules to include required [CoreCLR](https://github.com/dotnet/coreclr) C++ headers.
-T build the C++ project, clone this repository with the `--recurse-submodules` option or run the following commands after cloning this repository:
+To build the C++ project, clone this repository with the `--recurse-submodules` option or run the following commands after cloning this repository:

 ```
 git submodule init